smugmug/goawsroles/README.md

 ### RolesMaster

-The `RolesMaster` instance is less interesting.
 This instance of the `RolesReader` interface only accepts a one-time initialization of the AccessKey and Secret.
 Since "master" credentials do not contain a Token, it is forced to be empty.
+This instance will panic if `RolesWatch` is called, as this instance does not support the concept of online updating.
+Using this package
+is trivial: instantiate a new instance with `NewRolesMasterCredentials(accessKey, secret)` and extract the values with the various `Get*` functions.

+### RolesSimple

+This is the simplest `RolesReader` interface.
+It is just a safe container for the AccessKey, Secret and Token.
+Unlike RolesMaster, a token can be set.
+This instance will panic if `RolesWatch` is called, as this instance does not support the concept of online updating.
+Using this package is trivial: instantiate a new instance with `NewRolesSimple(accessKey, secret, token)` and extract the values with the various `Get*` functions.

 ### Installation

         go get github.com/smugmug/goawsroles/roles_files
         go get github.com/smugmug/goawsroles/roles_master
+        go get github.com/smugmug/goawsroles/roles_simple

 ### Dependencies